Exchange study program in Italy

 In questa sezione puoi trovare in corsi compatibili con il programma differenziati per sede e lingua di eroganione e la guida su come iscriverti ad un Exchange Study Program presso le sedi italiane di IED.

-Fall semester: from September/October to February/March with deadline for submission of applications to March 15th
+Fall semester: from September/October to February/March with deadline for submission of nominations to May 15th and of applications May 31st.

-Spring semester: from February/March to mid of July with deadline for submission of applications to October 15th
+Spring semester: from February/March to mid of July with deadline for submission of nominations to October 15th and of applications October 31st.

 IED adheres to the European Credit Transfer System (ECTS) that define one credit (CF) as twenty-five 25 “course hours” which include lecture, labs, project work and individual study time.
 A IED class hour is equal to 60 minutes of instruction.
 Exchange students will receive a Transcript of Records at the end of their exchange semester.
 Credits can be recognized by the home university, in accordance with the appropriate regulations.